 - A brand community can improve your reputation: A brand community is a smart way to set yourself apart from the competition and brand yourself as a company that cares about building relationships and contributing to the community.
 Your community can also help protect your brand reputation if you suffer unwarranted criticism.

 Examples of successful brand community strategies

-LEGO Ideas is a site where enthusiasts can vote on their favorite potential LEGO designs.
+- LEGO Ideas: LEGO Ideas is a site where enthusiasts can vote on their favorite potential LEGO designs.
 The projects with the most votes end up going to market.
 It’s a clever way to validate ideas and make customers feel more connected to the development process.